Private Tours of the American, Canadian and British Landing Beaches

 Spend a full day with a private driver-guide touring Normandy’s essential Canadian World War II sites.

-- Bernières-sur-Mer is a particularly poignant visit.
+- Bernières-Sur-Mer is a particularly poignant visit.
 It was here that The Queen’s Own Rifles of Canada sustained 143 casualties capturing the town.
-They were the only Regiment to make it to their objective on D-Day, the town of Anisy 13.5 kilometers inland.
+They were the only Regiment to make it to their objective on D-Day, the town of Aneisy 13.5 kilometers inland.
 The celebrated French-speaking Le Régiment de la Chaudière also fought here.

 - The Juno Beach Centre museum opened in 2003 to honor the 45,000 Canadians who died serving in the Second World War.